genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 restraint on the peptide heavy atoms, to 300 K. The heating is performed via annealing process wherein the temperature is increased by 3 K every 500 steps.
 Total simulation is 100 ps.
 Note that in this step the integrator is Velocity Verlet (VVER) and Bussi thermostat.
-Please view the control input file (`step2.2.inp`).
-The following is the important options in the control file.
+Please see following the important options in the control input file `step2.2.inp`.

 ```toml
 [DYNAMICS]